UGURSELIMOZEN/Datacamp/Projects/Analyze Your Runkeeper Fitness Data/Readme.txt

 How do I perform compared to others?

-I exported seven years worth of my training data from Runkeeper.
+Seven years worth of  training data has exported  from Runkeeper.
 The data is a CSV file where each row is a single training activity.
-In this project, you'll create import, clean, and analyze my data to answer the above questions.
-You can then apply the same strategy to your training data if you wish!
+In this project, I'll create import, clean, and analyze for data to answer the above questions.

 Project Tasks